wlonk/arcadia/rules/index.md

 A game of magic, manners, and madness.

-> #### TODO
+> #### TODO: Main
 > {: .no_toc}
 >
 >  "Asset" matters:
 >
->  1. Spells & Marks (inc. ficto-mechanical effects)
->      1. Spells may have some dials you can dial, and the more you ramp them
->         up, the more harsher marks you risk?
->  2. Fairy needs and desires
+>  1. Fairy needs and desires
->  3. Perception of the fairy
+>  2. Perception of the fairy
->  4. Perception per-social-role
+>  3. Perception per-social-role
->  5. Accomplishments for social roles
->       * "Do I X?" => "Not really", "Sorta", "Pretty much".
-And then the "X"
->         can change and increase in scope?
-Is that how accomplishments work?
->  6. Family and friends, and their effects on reputation
+>  4. Family and friends, and their effects on reputation
 >       * Families have reputations.
 But unlike individuals' reputations, they
 >         are all-or-nothing.
 If the family's reputation is lost, all the boons
 >         are lost.
 (Or one reputation per boon?)
 When a reputation comes under